scala/scala3/docs/docs/reference/other-new-features/indentation.md

 ### Indentation and Braces

-Indentation can be mixed freely with braces and parentheses.
-For interpreting indentation inside braces and parentheses, the following rules apply.
+Indentation can be mixed freely with braces `{...}`, as well as brackets `[...]` and parentheses `(...)`.
+For interpreting indentation inside such regions, the following rules apply.

  1. The assumed indentation width of a multiline region enclosed in braces is the indentation width of the first token that starts a new line after the opening brace.

- 2. The assumed indentation width of a multiline region inside parentheses is:
+ 2. The assumed indentation width of a multiline region inside brackets or parentheses is:

-     - if the opening parenthesis is at the end of a line, the indentation width of token following it,
+     - if the opening bracket or parenthesis is at the end of a line, the indentation width of token following it,
      - otherwise, the indentation width of the enclosing region.

- 3. On encountering a closing brace `}` or parenthesis `)`, as many `<outdent>` tokens as necessary are inserted to close all open indentation regions inside the pair of braces or parentheses.
+ 3. On encountering a closing brace `}`, bracket `]` or parenthesis `)`, as many `<outdent>` tokens as necessary are inserted to close all open nested indentation regions.

 For instance, consider:
 ```scala